Translational Mechanical Converter (MA)

 scalar

-A signal output port that contains the value of the condensation rate in the inverter.
-If Condensation on wall surface is enabled, this port reports the total water vapour condensation rate, which includes condensation from the saturated humid air volume as well as condensation on the inverter wall.
+A signal output port that contains the value of the condensation rate in the converter.
+If the Condensation on wall surface parameters are enabled, this port reports the total water vapour condensation rate, which includes condensation from the saturated humid air volume as well as condensation on the inverter wall.

 Parameters